uhmfleamarket/postr/index.md

 My personal goal for this project is to have to get more experience on application creation.
 I find these experiences to be very useful in the field and it a good presentation to shows what I have work on and skill.
 Making selling produce page have become a very common in the modern day, it will be useful when I want to create my own product page in the future.

 ## William Cole
+My personal goal for this project is to gain confidence building an application, and feel more confident as a "software developer".

 ## Davon Moss
 My goal for this project is to experience working with a team to reach a finished product, so that I can bring that knowledge to the job market.
 I am mostly interested in developing the front-end of the application, and ensuring that our app is well desined and intuitive.
 I hope to learn more from my teammates about back-end and database design.